Child car seat – until when? Important information about the child car seat requirement

 Why is the requirement for child seats important?

-This regulation serves to protect the children, as conventional seat belts for her not sufficient ...can and can significantly increase the risk in the event of an accident.
-The aim is to minimise the risk of injury in accidents by using a child seat in the car and to ensure the safety of the little ones on the road.
-The driver (usually the parents or another family member) is responsible for properly securing the children.
+This regulation serves to protect children, as conventional seat belts are not sufficient for them and can significantly increase the risk in the event of an accident.
+The aim is to minimise the risk of injury in accidents by using a child seat in the car and to ensure the safety of the youngest on the road.
+The driver (usually the parents or another family member) is responsible for securing the little ones correctly.

 Legal basis and penalties for non-compliance

-In Germany, the Child seat requirement for all children up to the age of 12 or a height of 150 cm.
-Depending on the age, weight and height of the child, there are different types of child seats: infant carriers for newborns, follow-on child seats for toddlers, and booster seats for older children.
-These seats are designed to optimally support the child’s body and absorb the forces in the event of an accident in a way that minimises the risk of injury.
+In Germany, child seat regulations apply to all children up to the age of 12 or a height of 150 cm.
+Depending on the age, weight and height of the child, there are different types of child seats: infant carriers for newborns, next-stage child seats for toddlers and booster seats for older children.
+These seats are designed to optimally support the child's body and to absorb the forces in the event of an accident in such a way that the risk of injury is minimised.

-Anyone who violates the regulation must expect a Fine be expected.
-In addition, the offence is usually punished with Points in Flensburg and possibly also with a Driving ban sanctioned.
+Anyone who violates this regulation must expect a fine.
+In addition, the offence is usually punished with points in Flensburg and possibly even a driving ban.

 .